r0754329/My_1st_Github/Git_and_Github_Dictionary.md

 2. Staging Area: $git add.
 Dump what you want to commit.
 Using to prepare snapshot.
 Gives you some control

 3. Local Repository: it is where your snapshots are saved.
 Locally in your computer --> ls  -la command --> .git --> git commit sent things to local repo

+### Why command message

+This message will later on help you or anyone else that has acces to it, to understand the context of changes and updates.

+GIT status allows me to check what files are

+1. unstaged

+2. untracked

+3. > >